 • summary judgment;

-Stephen has first-chaired fact witness depositions and has drafted dispositive motions in both federal and state court for clients.
+Stephen has first-chaired fact witness depositions, drafted dispositive motions in both federal and state court, and argued hearings in federal court.
 In addition, he maintains an active pro bono practice, with an emphasis on immigration-related impact litigation and criminal law matters.

 Photo of Andrew Soukup Andrew Soukup